2Peter318/home/mission.md

-## Mission Statement
+## About

-*Wednesday, March 14, 2018*

 In three words: Growth, grace, knowledge

-In 10 words: I desire to grow through faith, stewardship, relationships, and church.
+In 10 words: Desire growth through faith, stewardship, relationships, and church.

-I desire to grow in grace and knowledge of my Lord and Savior Jesus Christ through: (1) obedience to God through prayer, Bible study, and self-discipline; (2) Stewardship of God-given gifts of mind, body, spirit, soul, money, and career; (3) Relationships with friends, family, colleagues, and neighbors; (4) commitment to a local church and its mission.
+Desire growth in grace and knowledge of our Lord and Savior Jesus Christ through: (1) obedience to God through prayer, Bible study, and self-discipline; (2) Stewardship of God-given gifts of mind, body, spirit, soul, money, and career; (3) Relationships with friends, family, colleagues, and neighbors; (4) commitment to a local church and its mission.

 ### Introduction
   * 2 Peter 3:18 - Grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory both now and forever!
 Amen.
     * Growth - It is finished.
 Perfection is a process, not an end.
-    * Grace - Am I a better person today than I was yesterday?
+    * Grace - Grace is first and foremost the gift of the Spirit who justifies and sanctifies us.
+(CCC 2003)
-    * Knowledge - Be a life-long learner.
+    * Knowledge - Life-long learning.
     * Jesus - The culmination of Creation.
 God (3) unites (+) with Man (4) equalling perfection (= 7).
 Seventh covenant.
-Theology of the Body.
   * Contraints
     * Faith-rest - Relaxed-tension.
       * Heb 4:1 - Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.